 Post-nuptial agreements are signed after the couple has entered into a marriage.
 These are frequently used by couples who have entered into a marriage and one or the other has suddenly started demonstrating wild financial irresponsibility, such as accruing an abundance of credit card debt very quickly.

-Whatever your marital agreement needs, contact the skilled Rhode Island divorce attorneys at Bilodeau Capalbo, LLC to create an ideal solution for your marriage!
+Whatever your marital agreement needs, contact the skilled Rhode Island family law attorneys at Bilodeau Capalbo, LLC to create an ideal solution for your marriage!